Taylor Swift calls off Vienna concerts after terror arrests – DW – 08/07/2024

 Police seized chemical substances from the main suspect's apartment and had pre-emptively cleared houses and part of a nursing home nearby, fearing the potential for explosives to be present, the Interior Ministry said.

-Ruf said that the both the suspects had become radicalized online and taken concrete steps looking to prepare attacks.
+Ruf said both the suspects had become radicalized online and taken concrete steps looking to prepare attacks.
 The young man, he said, had pledged allegiance to the self-styled "Islamic State" terror group.

 He was arrested in the town of Ternitz early on Wednesday, Ruf said, some 75 kilometers (roughly 45 miles) southwest of Vienna.

-The second suspect — about whom police gave no further information like their age or sex — was detained in the Austrian capital, also on Wednesday but after the 19-year-old.
+The second suspect — about whom police provided no details regarding age or sex — was detained in the Austrian capital, also on Wednesday but after the 19-year-old.

 Extra security was planned for Vienna events